AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-51036-race-conditions-during-concurrent-rest-api-calls-cause-overwrite-of-shipping-status.md

 ---
 title: "ACSD-51036: Race conditions during concurrent REST API calls result in an overwrite of shipping status"
-description: Apply the ACSD-51036 patch to fix the race conditions during concurrent REST API calls resulting in an overwrite of shipping status in the items ordered table.
+description: Apply the ACSD-51036 patch to fix the Adobe Commerce issue where there are race conditions during concurrent REST API calls resulting in an overwrite of shipping status in the items ordered table.
 ---
 # ACSD-51036: Race conditions during concurrent REST API calls result in an overwrite of shipping status in the items ordered table